shivannis/xandr-docs-public/xandr-docs/articles/monetize/view-advertiser-details.md

 ---
 title: Microsoft Monetize - View advertiser details
-description: The article explains the settings and essential metrics for a specific advertiser, provides visualizations of the advertiser's performance, and offers quick access to the advertiser's child objects. ms.date: 10/28/2023
+description: The article explains advertiser's settings, metrics, visualizations, and quick access to child objects for effective campaign management. ms.date: 10/28/2023
 ---

 # Microsoft Monetize - View advertiser details

 The **Advertiser Details** screen shows you the settings and essential metrics for a specific advertiser, provides visualizations of the advertiser's performance, and offers quick access to the advertiser's child objects.

 ## Getting to the advertiser details Screen